x

 Normal speech develops from cooing and babbling to using words in complete sentences.
 Looking at a typical child’s speech milestones will help determine if a child has a speech delay.
 According to Healthline, a typically developing two-year-old can say about 50 words.
 This increases to about 1,000 words by the time he turns three.
 A child may have trouble pronouncing words or forming the correct sounds.
 This is different from a language delay, where he would have trouble understanding words and using them correctly in a sentence.

 A speech delay can be caused by hearing loss, neurological disorders, lack of stimulation, and even a physical problem with the mouth like a tongue-tie.
 A speech-language pathologist can help diagnose and treat a speech delay.
 They will look at what your child understands, what they can say, how clear the speech is, and their oral-motor status.
+Whether a child has a speech delay or autism, you can learn how to intervene right away with my online courses

 Young girl sitting alone in the park showing signs of speech delay and autism.